Empirical Bayes large-scale multiple testing for high-dimensional binary outcome data: FDR and FNR control for large signals

-\begin{remark} For signals above the threshold $\sqrt{\frac{1}{2m} \left(\log(n/s_n) + \log (\sqrt{m}) \right)}$, by following the proof of Theorem \ref{thm:fnr-Clval-qval}, one can easily show the $\ell$-value procedure is able to effectively control the FNR for these signals. \end{remark}
+\begin{remark} Note that one can apply the same argument as the proof of Theorem \ref{thm:fnr-Clval-qval} to show that the $\ell$-value procedure can effectively control the FNR for those signals that are bounded away from the boundary $1/2 \pm \sqrt{ \left(\log(n/s_n) + \log (\sqrt{m})\right) /(2m)}$.
+The $\ell$-value procedure fails to control the FNR for signals in between this boundary and $1/2 \pm \sqrt{\log(n/s_n)/(2m)}$. \end{remark}